-Approximate run time: 1.5 hours, including a 15-minute intermission
+Approximate run time: 1 hour and 40 minutes, including a 15-minute intermission

 Run time and other details are subject to change during rehearsal process.